grammyjs/website/site/docs/plugins/session.md

 Consequently, if you _do want to access_ old data, you have to store it as soon as it arrives.
 This means that you must have a data storage, such as a file, a database, or an in-memory storage.
-Of course you don't have to host this yourself, there are plenty of services that offer data storage as a service, i.e. other people will host your database for you.
+Of course you don’t have to host this yourself, there are plenty of services that offer data storage as a service, i.e. other people will host your database for you.

 ## What Are Sessions?

 It is a very common thing for bots to store some piece of data per chat.
-For example, let's say we want to build a bot that counts the number of times that a message contains the pizza emoji :pizza: in its text.
+For example, let’s say we want to build a bot that counts the number of times that a message contains the pizza emoji :pizza: in its text.
 This bot could be added to a group, and it can tell you how much you and your friends like pizza.

 When our pizza bot receives a message, it has to remember how many times it saw a :pizza: in that chat before.